JimmyMow/lightning-rfc/00-introduction.md

 ### Network Topology

 To make a payment, a participant needs to know what channels it can send through.
-Participants tell each other about channel and node creation, and updates.
+Participants tell each other about channels, node creation, and updates.

 See [BOLT #7: P2P Node and Channel Discovery](07-routing-gossip.md)